NikolaJov96/Karting-GoPro-Video-GPS-Extraction-And-Analysis/README.md

 ![Per sector driver comparison](sample_data/drivers_sector_comparison.png)

-More geojson examples can be found in `/sample_data/other_runs`, and more generated outputs can be found in `/generated`.
+More geojson examples and generated outputs from my drives can be found in the `/personal_runs` directory.